Exclusive: China investigates second top officer for graft - sources

 Guo sat on the Central Military Commission, in charge of the world's largest armed force of around 2.3 million personnel, for more than a decade, having risen through the ranks after joining the army in 1961, according to his official biography.

-In 2006 he visited the United States and met then-defence secretary Donald Rumsfeld.
+In 2006 he visited the United States and met then-defense secretary Donald Rumsfeld.

 The Chinese government has fuelled speculation about his fate with a commentary carried on the website of the Communist Party's People's Daily late on Monday, headlined: "You know what signal the fall of Guo Zhenggang sends".